-- (a) Disbarment is the presumed sanction for performance, communication, or withdrawal violations demonstrating habitual disregard of client interests. - (b) Actual suspension is the presumed sanction for performance, communication, or withdrawal violations in multiple client matters, not demonstrating habitual disregard of client interests. - (c) Suspension or reproval is the presumed sanction for performance, communication, or withdrawal violations, which are limited in scope or time.
-The degree of sanction depends on the extent of the misconduct and the degree of harm to the client or clients. - (d) Performance in this Standard means violations, including but not limited to, of any of the following: the duties of diligence; competence; supervision; duties regarding disbarred, suspended, or involuntary inactive attorneys; duties of subordinate attorneys; and duties to an organization.
-(See e.g., rules 1.1; 1.3; 1.13; 5.1; 5.2; 5.3; 5.3.1.)
-Communication in this Standard means violations including but not limited to of any of the following: communications with clients, communications of settlement offers, disclosure of professional liability, communications with prospective clients, communications with unrepresented persons, and communications with represented persons.
-(See e.g., Business and Professions Code 6068(m), rules 1.2, 1.4, 1.4.1, 2.1, 4.2.) - Eff.
-January 1, 1986.
-Revised: January 1, 2014; Renumbered & Revised July 1, 2015.
+- (a) License revocation is the presumed sanction for performance, communication, or withdrawal violations demonstrating habitual disregard of client interests. - (b) Actual suspension is the presumed sanction for performance, communication, or withdrawal violations in multiple client matters, not demonstrating habitual disregard of client interests.

+- (c) Suspension or reproval is the presumed sanction for performance, communication, or withdrawal violations, which are limited in scope or time.
+The degree of sanction depends on the extent of the misconduct and the degree of harm to the client or clients. - (d) Performance in this Standard includes, but is not limited to, any of the following: the duties of diligence; competence; supervision; duties regarding disbarred, suspended, resigned or involuntary inactive licensees of the State Bar or those whose licenses have been revoked; and duties of subordinate licensed paraprofessionals.
+This includes, but is not limited to rules 1.1, 1.3, 5.1, 5.2, 5.3, and 5.3.1 of the Rules of Professional Conduct.
+Communication in this Standard includes, but is not limited to of any of the following: communications with clients, communications of settlement offers, disclosure of professional liability insurance, communications with prospective clients, communications with unrepresented persons, and communications with represented persons.
+This includes, but is not limited to rules 1.2, 1.4, 1.4.1, 1.4.2, 1.4.3, 2.1, 4.2, and 4.3 of the Rules of Professional Conduct.

-2.8 PARTNERSHIP OR FEE-SPLITTING WITH NON-LAWYERS
+2.8 PARTNERSHIP OR FEE-SHARING WITH PERSONS WHO ARE NOT LAWYERS OR LICENSED PARAPROFESSIONALS

-Actual suspension is the presumed sanction when a lawyer enters into a partnership or other organization that practices law with a non-lawyer, allows a non-lawyer to own, direct, or control a professional corporation or other organization that practices law, shares legal fees with a non-lawyer, or any other violation of rule 5.4.
-The degree of sanction depends upon the extent to which the misconduct interfered with an attorney-client relationship and the extent to which the lawyer failed to perform legal services for which he or she was employed.
+Actual suspension is the presumed sanction when a licensed paraprofessional enters into a partnership or other organization that practices law with a person who is not a lawyer or licensed paraprofessional, allows a person who is not a lawyer or licensed paraprofessional to own, direct, or control a professional corporation or other organization that practices law, shares legal fees with a person who is not a lawyer or licensed paraprofessional, or any other violation of rule 5.4 of the Rules of Professional Conduct.
+The degree of sanction depends upon the extent to which the misconduct interfered with a licensed paraprofessional-client relationship and the extent to which the licensed paraprofessional failed to perform legal services for which he or she was employed.